 SAPGUI record/replay technology is based on the SAPGUI Scripting API, which must be enabled on both the server and client side.

 The SAPGUI Scripting API is not available in all SAPGUI client versions; therefore you must confirm your patch level.
-Please refer to Enable SAP Scripting in Silk Performer Online Help for details.
+Please refer to Enable SAP Scripting in the Silk Performer Help for details.

 Checking SAP patch level